University of New South Wales: Controversies

+In 2018, a casual academic made a complaint to the Fair Work Ombudsman that UNSW did not keep records of all hours worked by employees.
+In 2021, UNSW began remediating underpayments to casual academic staff for the period between January 2014 to December 2020, setting aside more than $36 million to back-pay academics and had already paid $13.5 million by 2025.
+In 2023, the Fair Work Ombudsman launched legal action against UNSW in the Federal Circuit Court of Australia, alleging that UNSW had poor payroll practices and that UNSW "knew" that casual academics were being underpaid.
+In December 2025, UNSW was ordered to pay $213,210 in penalties.

 In August 2020, after the Chinese government cracked down on liberties in Hong Kong, the UNSW posted a tweet promoting a call by Elaine Pearson (a human rights expert and adjunct law lecturer at the university) for the United Nations to take steps on human rights violations in Hong Kong.
 Chinese state-owned media, as well as some Chinese students, responded with anger, and UNSW then deleted the tweet.
 The deletion of the tweet was condemned by many Australian Federal MPs as a violation of free-speech principles.
 Chinese-Australian artist Badiucao also suggested that pro-democracy Chinese students were living in 'fear'.
 UNSW vice-chancellor Ian Jacobs issued an apology, saying that the decision to remove the tweet was a "mistake"; that the university was "does not take official political positions"; and that he "unequivocally" reaffirmed the university's "previous commitment to freedom of expression and academic freedom."
 The university came under fire for a Chinese-language message sent by UNSW Global's CEO, Laurie Pearcey, two days earlier.
 That message failed to make any mention of freedom of speech and did not describe the deletion of the post as a "mistake"; this prompted Federal MPs to accuse the university of sending mixed messages.

 In October 2021, UNSW launched an investigative review after claims of research misconduct on studies pertaining to ageing were made.
 More than a dozen papers, co-authored by researchers at UNSW, along with other universities were published on PubPeer and found to have duplicated photos that had been modified to represent different experimental results.
 However, two years later, preliminary assessments of the allegations had not been completed, resulting in an investigation by the Australian Research Integrity Committee in 2023.

-In 2021, UNSW began remediating underpayments to casual academic staff for the period between January 2014 to December 2020, setting aside more than $36 million to back-pay academics and had already paid $11 million by 2023.
-In 2023, the Fair Work Ombudsman launched legal action against UNSW in the Federal Circuit Court of Australia, alleging that UNSW had poor payroll practices and that UNSW "knew" that casual academics were being underpaid.
+In July 2026, a UNSW academic gave evidence to the Royal Commission on Antisemitism and Social Cohesion that four students performed Nazi salutes towards him during a business class.
+The students were initially issued a formal warning and later suspended after police conducted an investigation.